r-huijts/YouTubeKit/README.md

 The structurce of the code is strongly aligned with the [pytube project](https://github.com/pytube/pytube) (written in Python).
 This should make future breaking changes (by the YouTube API) easier to fix.

+## Features

+- **Multi-Client Support**: Automatically uses multiple InnerTube clients (TV, iOS, Web) for enhanced compatibility and better stream extraction
+- **Client Context Tracking**: Each stream includes information about which client extracted it and the required headers for playback
+- **Automatic Fallback**: Falls back to additional clients when progressive streams aren't available
+- **Remote Extraction**: Optional remote server fallback for when local extraction fails

 ## Compatibility
 It requires iOS 13, watchOS 6, tvOS 13 or macOS 10.15, since it's relying on the Swift 5.5 Concurrency module. visionOS is also supported.